-After removing the outer packaging, remove the combustion chamber from the wooden pallet and place it gently on its feet onto a level weight bearing floor.
-Note: There are lower bolts supplied for fitment into holes in the base of each leg, these are adjustable to allow level adjustment of the stove to uneven surfaces.
+After removing the outer packaging, remove the stove from the wooden pallet and place it gently on its back.
+The cardboard packaging can be placed underneath to prevent marring.
+Remove the leg pack from the stove if not assembled at manufacture, bolt each leg securely to the underside of the base on the combustion chamber, using the bolts provided (found inside the stove).
+Note: There are lower bolts supplied for fitment into holes in the base of each leg, these areadjustable to allow level adjustment of stove to uneven surfaces.